GreenCatInForest/js-showcase-foundations/README.md

 7. Foundation: Array Challenges.
 Arrays and Array methods: forEach, map, filter, reduce.

 8. Foundation: Objects and basics of object-oriented programming.

+### The full project is deploying at https://java-script-various-tasks.vercel.app